 Silva’s “In the end” carries us in a leap over a portion of the “processual, contingent, and ongoing meaning-making” of her interviewee that might be of great interest not only to us, but to him.
 It may be true that the interviewee consistently uses this terminal formulation as a kind of rallying point, a call to pull himself together, stop complaining, and make the most of his resources as he tries to sell his labor power.
 But as Silva presents it the details of how he handles his protest do not come out; instead, the focus shifts to another interviewee.
 That she italicizes “himself” indicates that it would not have been surprising to her if he had persisted on the lack of help from schools.
 If she thinks this shift from demanding more from institutions to demanding more of himself is important, why doesn’t she investigate further in the interview or why doesn’t she at least develop her question in her analysis?

 As I earlier suggested, Silva’s dismissal of the concept of false consciousness is part of a broader uncertainty regarding the permissible limits of questioning her interviewees’ way of handling their plight.
 The derived methodological guidelines are far too sweeping, as we see here when she allows herself only a tacit expression of surprise.
-The interviewee’s shift to self-blame not need to be judged only as a failure to get to a “true” consciousness.
+The interviewee’s shift to self-blame need not be judged only as a failure to get to a “true” consciousness.
 Instead, another approach would consider how the shift reflects the sociopolitical weakness of the interviewee, giving him no chance to pursue the grievance.
 Silva is hardly unaware of this possibility since she repeatedly underlines how the interviewees, having gone through a variety of crappy experiences, are distrustful of institutions.
 Yet this blanket understanding, however true, should not rule out asking the interviewee what he feels he might do about his grievance, whether he’s talked about it with others, and so on.